CanadaHelps/front-end-guide/js-ts-conventions/README.md

 # Javascript and TypeScript Conventions
 This document contains all of the Javascript conventions we want to follow as a team in this project.

-# Go and Get Prettier Setup for your IDE
+# Go and Get Prettier, Setup for your IDE

 We use [prettier](https://prettier.io/).
 We use it combined with typescript-eslint and pretty much use what comes out of the box.
 We do add the one-true-brace-style, force lf file endings and are more generous with our line lengths.
 Getting this up and running will cover a lot of coding conventions for you and avoid us having to talk about it in our code reviews.